 Synergy and connectivity are the gravity and magnetism buzzwords of the advertising world and while they appear to keep everything together the truth is similar to physics… there always seems to be a linking particle missing.
 While a growing emphasis on analytics has brought advertisers closer to identifying optimal ROI, perfect always feels out of reach.
 While advertising isn’t rocket science the rules driving performance trends are surprisingly similar.
 Newton may not have envisioned his work being applicable to advertising but his 3 laws of motion translate well to a few basic rules about performance momentum that can help identify and reach optimal performance levels.

-Rule 1: Whether in motion or at rest momentum remains the same barring an external force.
+go to site Rule 1: Whether in motion or at rest momentum remains the same barring an external force.

 - Advertising Impact: If sales are slipping year over year the expectation should be, barring any change, they’ll continue to decline.

 - Where Advertisers Fall Short: Natural (seasons) and artificial (offers/competition) consumer touch points drive efficient media planning but without taking into account the impact of offer, format and method along with the target consumer this achieves only part of the goal.
 A richer offer may provide incremental lift in light seasons while during key seasons it provides no benefit to ROI.
 Depending on the consumer this strategy may pull forward activity where incremental gains off-season erode peak-season performance.

 - Advertising Solution: Changes aren’t permanent but change is.
 Continually measure performance and evolve products, formats, and methods for reaching multiple consumer segments.
 The solution occurs when the right product with right message reaches the right consumer at the right time in their buying cycle.
 If results have degraded and no action is taken an unlikely amount of consumer evolution is required to return to historical levels.